-All children affected by peer-on-peer abuse will be supported by the Senior Leader for Safeguarding and Pastoral Support or the Safeguarding Manager and support from external agencies will be sought, as appropriate.
+All children affected by peer-on-peer abuse will be supported by the DDSL, The Emotional Wellbeing Officer or HOY and support from external agencies will be sought, as appropriate.
 "Victims" will be reassured that they are being taken seriously and that they will be supported and kept safe.
-The School recognises that children with special educational needs and disabilities can be more prone to peer on peer group isolation than other children and will consider extra pastoral support for those children.
-A support plan would be put in place for that child in collaboration with parents, key staff in the academy and any outside agencies deemed necessary.
+The School recognises that children with special educational needs and disabilities can be more prone to peer on peer group isolation than other children and will consider extra pastoral support for those children A support plan would be put in place for that child in collaboration with parents, key staff in the academy and any outside agencies deemed necessary.

 A student against whom an allegation of abuse has been made may be suspended from the School during the investigation.
-The School will take advice from the Sheffield Children's Safeguarding Partnership (SCSP) on the investigation of such allegations and will take all appropriate action to ensure the safety and welfare of all students involved including the alleged "victim" and "perpetrator".
-If it is necessary for a student to be interviewed by the Police in relation to allegations of abuse, the School will ensure that, subject to the advice of the Sheffield Children's Safeguarding Partnership (SCSP), South Yorkshire police and/or Social Care (via the Safeguarding Hub), parents are informed as soon as possible and that the students involved are supported during the interview by an appropriate adult and until the investigation is completed.
-Confidentiality will be an important consideration for the School and advice will be sought as necessary from the Sheffield Children's Safeguarding Partnership (SCSP) and/ or the Police as appropriate.
+The School will take advice from relevant local safeguarding partners on the investigation of such allegations and will take all appropriate action to ensure the safety and welfare of all students involved including the alleged "victim" and "perpetrator".
+If it is necessary for a student to be interviewed by the Police in relation to allegations of abuse, the School will ensure that, subject to the advice of the relevant local safeguarding partners, parents are informed as soon as possible and that the students involved are supported during the interview by an appropriate adult and until the investigation is completed.
+Confidentiality will be an important consideration for the School and advice will be sought as necessary from the relevant local safeguarding partners, such as children's social care] and/ or the Police as appropriate.